 But I think with these kits, it’s pretty spot on for beginning and ending gravity.
 And maybe that is why they did not include it.

 But take my word for it, I wish I had the kettle vs the hydrometer my first time brewing.

-In short, it will take six weeks before you can drink your home brewed beer.
+In short, it will take four to six weeks before you can drink your home-brewed beer.

 I know, why does it take so long!
-Good things happen during the process, first, you will do the brewing, that can take a few hours.
+Good things happen during the process, first, you will do the brewing, which can take a few hours.